Miserlou/Zappa/README.md

   <img src="http://i.imgur.com/oePnHJn.jpg" alt="Zappa Rocks!"/>
 </p>

-# Zappa - Serverless Python Web Services
+## Zappa - Serverless Python Web Services

 [![Build Status](https://travis-ci.org/Miserlou/Zappa.svg)](https://travis-ci.org/Miserlou/Zappa)
 [![Coverage](https://img.shields.io/coveralls/Miserlou/Zappa.svg)](https://coveralls.io/github/Miserlou/Zappa)
 [![Slack](https://img.shields.io/badge/chat-slack-ff69b4.svg)](https://slackautoinviter.herokuapp.com/)

 **Zappa** makes it super easy to deploy all Python WSGI applications on AWS Lambda + API Gateway.
 Think of it as "serverless" web hosting for your Python web apps.

-It"s great for building server microservices with Flask, and for hosting larger web apps and CMSes with Django.
-Or, use any WSGI-compatible app you like!
+It's great for deploying serverless microservices with frameworks like Flask and Bottle, and for hosting larger web apps and CMSes with Django.
+Or, you can use any WSGI-compatible app you like!

 Using **Zappa** means: